shiloholotu/stumble-duel/README.md

 - [ Right ] Player 2 move right

 ## If You're Here for the Code...
-The meaningful stuff of the meaningful stuff can be found in [/stumble-duel/objects](/stumble-duel/objects)
+The meaningful stuff can be found in [/stumble-duel/objects](/stumble-duel/objects)

 Most of the objects are just UI elements, but here are the notable ones:
 - [objPlayerUpper](/stumble-duel/objects/objPlayerUpper): controls Player 1 movement and collisions between players